 Veterans Educational Benefits

-Lakeland’s Veterans Services Office, located in the Office of Admissions/Records in A-1001, is dedicated to helping active duty personnel, veterans, reservists and dependents attain their entitled educational benefits and achieve personal and professional goals.
+Lakeland’s Veterans Services Office, located in the Veteran Center in E-Bldg.
+Room E-118, is dedicated to helping active duty personnel, veterans, reservists and dependents attain their entitled educational benefits and achieve personal and professional goals.
 Visit the Veteran Services Office EVERY semester and submit a Veteran’s Registration Reporting Form to the college’s Veterans Benefit Certifying Specialist for continued receipt of VA educational benefits.
 Web address: lakelandcc.edu/veterans.

 Certificate of Eligibility (COE): The Department of Veteran Affairs will issue a Certificate of Eligibility to the applicant stating eligibility for the Montgomery or Post-9/11 (Chapter 33) benefits.
 A copy of the COE is needed for the veteran’s file.